 Malta’s mild climate makes it ideal for festivals all year round, many of which, such as Easter and the Holy Week are prompted by the religious calendar.
 Eating, drinking and music are happy preoccupations of the Maltese, and there are many events, such as the Delicata Wine Festivals, which celebrate all three.
+Malta holidays are a time for family and fun, and a great way to get insight into the tiny nation's past.

 This annual week-long spectacle takes place in Valetta each February.
 The carnival involves marching bands, parades, masked balls, masquerade competitions, fireworks, and wild parties running late into the night.
 Many villages across Malta have smaller celebrations at this time, including the island of Gozo which has a stranger, more ghoulish flavor to proceedings.